Page views: -

 Compared to secured debt, financing through a bond issue can be more flexible.
-Despite slightly reduced guarantees, this manner of raising capital can be available even for projects with mildly higher levels of risk.
-By issuing bonds, companies may be able to raise bigger volumes of financial resources to accelerate their growth.
+Despite slightly reduced guarantees, this method of raising capital can be available even for projects with mildly higher levels of risk.
+By issuing bonds, companies may be able to raise greater volumes of financial resources to accelerate their growth.

-What will convince a private lender of the merits of subscribing bonds in a private placement?
+What will convince a private lender of the merits of subscribing to bonds in a private issue?

 Mezzanine debt stems from a loan with a risk level that slots in between senior debt and equity.
 It is usually turned to when banks become reluctant to provide financing (most often due to their conservative strategies and/or requirements for considerable collateral) while equity is insufficient for satisfactory funding to achieve accelerated growth.

-- Mezzanine debt is a form of a subordinate debt that is secured by the option to acquire a shareholding in the company, including influence over its management, in the event of default.
-As a subordinate debt, it will be repaid only after secured/senior liabilities have been settled.
+- Mezzanine debt is a form of a subordinate debt secured by the option to acquire a shareholding in the company, including influence over its management, in the event of default.
+As a subordinate debt, it is repaid only after secured/senior liabilities have been settled.

 - Mezzanine loans often offer the payment of the interest only over the term of the loan, with the principal being repaid at project maturity when the funded project is expected to be generating profits.